 The first task is to design your life.
 Like you want it.
 If everything is abundant.
 Money, women, fame.
 Whatever your current “needs” and “wants” are, design the ultimate life you would like to have.
 Write it down.

 Because, before you can be living with intention, you need to know what that life actually looks like.
 This is 100% your choice.
-Don’t care what anyone says, just design the life you want.
+Don’t care what anyone says, just make the life you want.
 I had a ton of fun doing this exercise.
 Obviously.

 Know who you are first